cmusatyalab/gammaray/README.md

    Remember to use the specially built QEMU when installing dependencies (ie replace the path in the above command).
 Also, ensure you have an `events` file that turns on tracing for the event of interest: `bdrv_write`.
-The `events` file's contents should have at only that event name on a single line by itself (tracing multiple events will mangle the binary tracing needed for disk introspection).
+The `events` file's contents should have only that event name on a single line by itself (tracing multiple events will mangle the binary tracing needed for disk introspection).